MatthewsResearchGroup/LinearAlgebra/README.md

 ## Building

-    cmake -B build
-    cmake --build build -j

-Needs CMake 3.23+, Python 3 (for BLIS's build), and a C/C++20 toolchain taking `-fopenmp` — macOS's `/usr/bin/cc` does not, so set `CMAKE_C_COMPILER` and `CMAKE_CXX_COMPILER` to one that does.
-The first build compiles BLIS and dominates; everything lands under the build directory, so `rm -rf build` is a full reset.

-`NDEBUG` is left undefined on purpose, keeping MArray's bounds checking live at `-O3`.
-Add `-DCMAKE_CXX_FLAGS=-DNDEBUG` for timing runs needing the last few percent.

-### Presets

-`CMakePresets.json` defines `debug`, `release`, and `bench` (`release` plus `-DNDEBUG`) with portable settings only.
-Pick a compiler and generator in `CMakeUserPresets.json`, which CMake reads alongside it and git ignores:

     cp CMakeUserPresets.json.example CMakeUserPresets.json   # then edit paths
     cmake --preset local-release
     cmake --build --preset local-release

+Needs CMake 3.23+, Python 3 (for BLIS's build), and a C/C++20 toolchain that takes `-fopenmp`. macOS's `/usr/bin/cc` does not, which is why `CMakeUserPresets.json` names a compiler.

+Three build types: `debug`, `release`, and `bench` (`release` plus `-DNDEBUG`).
+Each has a `local-*` counterpart adding the compiler and generator from your `CMakeUserPresets.json`.

-`local-release` inherits its build type from `release` and its compiler from your `local`.
-Binaries go to `out/<preset>/build/bin/`; all presets share one BLIS build under `out/blis/`.
+Binaries go to `out/<preset>/build/bin/`.
+All presets share one BLIS build under `out/blis/`, so only the first configure pays for it, and that first configure dominates. `rm -rf out` is a full reset, BLIS included.

+`NDEBUG` stays undefined under `release`, so MArray's bounds checking is still live at `-O3`.
+Use `bench` for timing runs that need the last few percent.

 ## Running

-`ltlt_debug` sweeps every variant and reports residuals, which should be at machine precision.
+`ltlt_debug` takes no arguments.
+It sweeps every variant, size, and step and reports residuals, which should be at machine precision.

 `ltlt_perf --help` documents the timing harness.
-It **appends** to `time.csv` / `time_<bs>.csv` in the working directory, so delete those between experiment series or results will be mixed together.
+It **appends** to `time.csv` / `time_<bs>.csv` in the working directory, so delete those between experiment series or results get mixed together.

 ## Optimization steps

 Each algorithm is a `template <int Options>` instantiated for the six cumulative steps in [`src/ltlt.hpp`](src/ltlt.hpp).
-A new optimization is added as a new flag bit and a new `STEP_N`, never as an edit that changes the behaviour of an earlier step.
+Add a new optimization as a new flag bit and a new `STEP_N`; never edit one so that it changes an earlier step's behaviour.

 [`docs/optimization-steps.md`](docs/optimization-steps.md) explains what each flag switches, how the fused paths reach into BLIS, and what is still unmeasured.